BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 I always thought that Ironclad's "build strength, then bonk enemies" was his main build archetype, but I soon found out that he has way more than that.
-My favorite one that I did was the tank build, where I used Barricade (preserve block each turn) + Body Slam (deal damage based on amount of block) + Corruption (all skills cost 0, but get removed from the deck until end of combat).
+My favorite one that I did was the tank build, where I used Barricade (preserve block each turn) + Body Slam (deal damage based on the amount of block) + Corruption (all skills cost 0, but get removed from the deck until end of combat).
 With this build, I was able to defeat the final boss for the first time, dealing more than 100 damage for each Body Slam I play.

 ### The Silent

-Despite her initally being my favorite character, I eventually found her to be the most difficult.
+Despite her initially being my favorite character, I eventually found her to be the most difficult.
 She has a terrible early-game run, where she has the most starting cards but they don't do enough damage.
 I also think that she has really bad matchups in Act 1, especially elites and bosses.
 Nevertheless, I still